riscv-non-isa/tg-nexus-trace/README.md

 NOTE: Above file will be later replaced by master ADOC file, but for now I do not know how to do it.

-RISC-V Trace Control Interface is [here](./docs/RISC-V-Trace-Control-Interface.adoc).
-It was converted from PDF version [here](https://lists.riscv.org/g/tech-nexus/files/RISC-V-Trace-Control-Interface-Proposed-20200612.pdf).
+RISC-V Trace Control Interface is [here](./docs/RISC-V-Trace-Control-Interface.adoc) (it was converted from original PDF version [here](https://lists.riscv.org/g/tech-nexus/files/RISC-V-Trace-Control-Interface-Proposed-20200612.pdf)).

 Clicking on ADOC file in the github repo viewer will render a usable version as markdown.